All City Guides

 PUBLIC TRANSPORT TIPS

-• Metro L9 Sud connects both airport terminals directly to the Fira side.
+• L9 Sud runs every 7 minutes, direct from both airport terminals to Fira.

 🚕 Taxi / Ride-hail